Charmed MongoDB

 Enable TLS

-After configuring the certificates juju status --watch 1s will show the status of tls-certificates-operator as active.
-To enable TLS on Charmed MongoDB, relate the two applications:
+To enable TLS on Charmed MongoDB, integrate the two applications:

 Connect to MongoDB with TLS